 The simplest AI email tools can:

-- Automatically reply to standard inquiries (e.g., confirm a booking, send pricing information).
+- Automatically reply to standard inquiries (e.g., confirm receipt of a request, send pricing information).

 - Categorize incoming mail by topic and urgency.